-Hatsumode Saitama- Hatsumode is the first visit of the year to a shrine or a temple, an important and much practised tradition of new year celebrations in Japan.
-There are many shrines and temples all around Saitama where you can practise Hatsumode.
+The Japanese New Year tradition of Hatsumode – Hatsumode is the first visit of the year to a shrine or a temple, an important and much practiced tradition of new year celebrations in Japan.
+There are many shrines and also temples all around Saitama where you can practise Hatsumode.

 Technically you can celebrate Hatsumode at any time of the year, but typically it refers to a homage within the first week of the New year.
 Several shrines and temples only have special hours and additional attractions between January 1st and 3rd.
-And some temples and shrines only open the inner, sacred, part of these places of worship to the public on New years day exclusively.
+Moreover, some temples and shrines only open the inner, sacred, part of these places of worship to the public on New years day exclusively.
+An honorable mention to Miyoshino Shrine which is one such place.

 Here is a selection of ten of Saitama’s most famous places for the first worship of the year, with information on hours and other details.
-Most of these celebrate from at least January 1st to 3rd:
+Most of these have their main celebration and services from January 1st to 3rd:

 Hikawa Shrine, Omiya

-Hikawa Shrine in Omiya is steeped in history.
-2000 years of it.
+Hikawa Shrine in Omiya is steeped in history, 2000 years of it.
 It is one of the many reasons people visit this shrine for hatsumode.
-Another is that the Omiya branch is the head of all 280 Hikawa Shrines throughout Japan.
+Furthermore, another is that the Omiya branch is the head of all 280 Hikawa Shrines throughout Japan.

 Each year approximately 2,000,000 people visit the shrine.
-The walkway to the shrine is said to be the longest in Japan.
-The location within Omiya park makes it a popular choice for a first shrine visit with children.
+Furthermore, the walkway to the shrine is said to be the longest in Japan.
+The location within Omiya park also makes it a popular family choice for the Japanese New Year tradition of Hatsumode.

 New Year Hours: 6 am to 5 pm (usually 9 am to 4 pm)